smart-on-fhir/cumulus-etl/docs/explanations/deid.md

 This is the raw data from the EHR, usually in the form of a bulk FHIR export.
-Cumulus ETL saves this data locally to a temporary folder before beginning its work (this folder gets deleted after use or even if the program is interrupted).
+Cumulus ETL saves this data locally to a temporary folder before beginning its work (this folder gets deleted after use or even if the process is interrupted).

 ### De-identified Records